-Here, we provide a new, reactive conformational analysis benchmark set (RTCONF-16K) based on state-of-the-art and cost-efficient methods to assess different protocols.
-Our comprehensive reference calculations were used to underpin the accuracy of the CENSO (JPCA, 2021, 4039) procedure and to provide alternative recipes with different cost-accuracy compromises.
-Our general-purpose and economical protocols (CENSO-light and zero, respectively), were found to be 10-30 times faster than the original algorithm while adding only 0.4-0.7 kcal/mol absolute error to the relative free energy estimates.
+RTCONF-16K is a new, reactive conformational dataset based on cost-efficient methods to assess different conformational analysis protocols.
+Our reference calculations underpinned the accuracy of the CENSO (JPCA, 2021, 125, 4039) procedure and resulted in alternative recipes with different cost-accuracy compromises.
+Our general-purpose and economical protocols (CENSO-light and zero, respectively) were found to be 10-30 times faster than the original algorithm, adding only 0.4-0.7 kcal/mol absolute error to the relative free energy estimates.